ikhanter/hammer_test_case/README.md

   - POST - {"conf_code": XXXX} - send confirmation code (any 4 digits are acceptable, generator is included)
 - /me/
   - GET - User info
   - POST - {"code": XXXXXX} - Set your referrer.
-Only existing codes areexxeptable.
+Only existing codes are acceptable.
 Both users must be confirmed for referring
 - /logout/
   - POST - Logout